Table of contents

 As technology evolves, businesses get greater access to solutions for fast application development.
 A leading example of such solutions is Serverless computing.
-It’s model challenges and transforms traditional methods of software development and operations.
+Its model challenges and transforms traditional methods of software development and operations.
+This article continues Serverless articles series and covers various Serverless commercial and open-source monitoring solutions which you may start using in your projects.

 Serverless computing increases general business efficiency through faster software delivery cycles and more granular billing for compute cycles.
 Now businesses can invest valuable time and resources in its strategic initiatives instead of infrastructure operations.